dannyvankooten/www.dannyvankooten.com/_posts/2013-09-25-mailchimp-newsletter-checkbox-contact-form-7.markdown

 - wordpress
 ---

-<p>Contact Form 7 is one of the most popular free contact form plugins for WordPress and MailChimp is an enormously powerful email marketing tool.
+ontact Form 7 is one of the most popular free contact form plugins for WordPress and MailChimp is an enormously powerful email marketing tool.
 There are quite a few guides on the internet telling you how to make the two work together.
-Unfortunately, most of them seem to overcomplicate things or use improper and unmaintainable code.</p>
+Unfortunately, most of them seem to overcomplicate things or use improper and unmaintainable code.

 This post will show you how to add a MailChimp sign-up checkbox to your Contact Form 7 form without writing a single line of code.